parappayo/book-notes/99-bottles-of-oop.md

 * Abstraction (OOP, DRY, DI) is a complexity trade-off: more mental load for more resilience to change
 * Using the wrong abstraction is harder to recover from than duplicated code
+* Abstractions should be useable in future contexts, not just the ones they were extracted from
 * Code should expose the problem domain and name important concepts
 * Consider how soon the future will arrive and whether it comes with new info
+* Clever shortcuts are a false economy; code should tell the truth
 * Skipping TDD steps may lead to missed insights about the problem domain
 * TDD is not free, claims only that benfits outweigh costs
 * Tests should assert what is accomplished, not how